Why did the Earl Grey scheme come to an end?

 I’ve always found that writing something down is a good first step.
 More than one draft is always needed.

-Maybe we can start by looking at Earl Grey’s relationship with the Australian colonies, that is, the larger context of the Orphan Emigration Scheme.
+We can start by looking at Earl Grey’s relationship with the Australian colonies, that is, the larger context of the Orphan Emigration Scheme.

 The larger context